MicrosoftDocs/biztalk-docs/biztalk/technical-guides/installing-appfabric-connect-for-services.md

 #### To install the feature pack

-1. Download the AppFabric Connect for Services installable from [https://go.microsoft.com/fwlink/?LinkId=204701](https://go.microsoft.com/fwlink/?LinkId=204701).
+1. Download the AppFabric Connect for Services installable.
 Run the self-extracting BizTalkServer2010_FeaturePack.exe file to launch the feature pack installer.

 2. On the **Welcome** page, click **Next**.